Arial-Z/Romaji-Renamer/README.md

   - To plexapi
   - To https://jikan.moe/ for their MAL API
   - To MAL for being here
-  - To Anilist for being here too
+  - To Anilist for their API and being here too
   - And to a lot of random people from everywhere for all my copy / paste code